top of page

 Course 2 is a hands-on approach to studying the concepts involved in search and rescue.
 The weekend begins Friday night, and lasts until early afternoon Sunday.
 The trainees spend the weekend in teams, living out of their packs, and battling the harsh conditions of January in the Northwest.
 On Saturday, they rotate around the campground attending a series of stations, each of which focuses on a different skill associated with SAR.
 Saturday evening trainees break into pairs to complete a number of nighttime compass legs.
 On Sunday, they continue their stations, and conclude the weekend with a mock search.
 Course 2 runs approximately 7:00pm Friday to 4:00pm Sunday.

-• Course 2A: January 5th-7th 2024
+• Course 2A: TBA January 2025

-• Course 2B: January 19th-21st 2024
+• Course 2B: TBA January 2025

 Course 3